imaksp/wc-web3-demo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Also SET 'REACT_APP_INFURA_ID' to any valid project id in .env file

+### Steps to regenerate

+- Connect Wallet by scanning QR code in metamask mobile app
+- Make sure you have ETH on rinkeby
+- Click on Approve button to approve spending of 0 USDC (Fake) to smart contract
+- Check if transaction receipt is received
+- Also test same with web3 1.2.11

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\